msanket9/free-python-games/README.rst

 Testimonials
 ------------

-*"I love Free Python Games because the games are fun and they're easy to understand and change.
-I like making my own games now."*

--- Luke Martin, Student

 *"Free Python Games inspired and introduced a new hobby to our son.
 Thank you so much for exposing him to coding.
 He is having so much fun!"*